 Village-walk

 Nayalap is more than your off-beat mountain resort and we were intrigued when we came to know about their long-term goals.
-To give a brief background, Nayalap is in the centre of some ghost-villages where the villagers have en masse abandoned the village and migrated to cities and towns for opportunities.
+To give a brief background, Nayalap is in the center of some ghost villages where the villagers have en masse abandoned the village and migrated to cities and towns for opportunities.
 During a village walk in the vicinity, we saw their beautiful houses with intricately carved doorframes and window panes all bearing a heavy silence.
-Nayalap is trying to work out a reverse migration exercise by which the villagers find sufficient employment locally and settle back in their beautiful family homes in the Himalaya.
-In fact, the name Nayalap is the Sanskrit word “palayan”, meaning escape, spelt in reverse.
+Nayalap is trying to work out a reverse migration exercise by which the villagers find sufficient employment locally and settle back in their beautiful family homes in the Himalayas.
+In fact, the name Nayalap is the Sanskrit word “palayan”, meaning escape, spelled in reverse.
 More power to the Nayalap team and their initiative!

 Also read: Beautiful Indian Villages In The Hills